 The financial year of all the subsidiaries is the same as that of Bury Council, from 1 April to 31 March, therefore no adjustments are required regarding the accounting year.
+However, on the 1 February 2024 the Council terminated the management arrangement of the Council housing stock with Six Town Housing and brought the management of the Council's housing stock back in-house.

-The first full accounts of Bury Bruntwood (Millgate) LLP end on the 31 March 2023, however the first full accounts of The Prestwich Regeneration LLP end on 31 December 2023, financial statements prepared as at the 31 March 2023 have been used in the Group Accounts.
+The first full accounts of Bury Bruntwood (Millgate) LLP end on the 31 March 2023, accounts to the 30 September 2023 have been published.
+However, the first full accounts of The Prestwich Regeneration LLP to the 31 December 2023, have yet to be published.